nzieber/shenzhen-producthunt/README.md

 # Shenzhen Product Hunt Community Website
 ## About
-This is a github page for the Shenzhen product hunt community
+This is a github page for the Hong Kong Product Hunt community

 ## What is needed
 * ~~A nice domain name for this repo.~~